ruyrybeyro/QtSpecem/README.md

 Loading a TAP file introduces patches to the ROM.
 A ROM checksum will fail after loading/drag and dropping a TAP file.

-COMPILING:
+COMPILING for MacOS:

-You need to install the Qt6 development framework.
+You need to install Command Line Developer Tools and the Qt6 development framework.

 brew install sdl2